mappls-api/mapmyindia-places-n-directions-web-sdk/Directions-plugin/readme.md

         ```

 12. `end icon` (string) : To set the icon for end point.
+13. `iconPopup` : Possible values are true/false.
+Sets popup for start, via and end icons. //By default true.
-13. `via`: (object) : To add a geo positions between start and end points.
+14. `via`: (object) : To add a geo positions between start and end points.
    - Example: For single via Point
         ```js
         via: {